joesingo/truthdiscovery/reports/possible_structure.md

 * Have mentioned in background section that a general framework for truth discovery is sought after.
-To work towards this, we need to set out exactly what this 'framework' will entail, and what requirements .
+To work towards this, we need to set out exactly what this 'framework' will entail, and what requirements it ought to satisfy.

 * The main goal is to set out rigorous definitions for what truth discovery is, which allows the current situation to be modelled.
 This includes: